voidstart/seed/README.md

 Business of the future
 ======================

+- Think what the world and daily life would be in 20 years
 - Uber ( Driver App.
 Taxi..
 No..
 Limo Driver )
 - Migrator ( Personal settings like Github repos, rc files, dot files; Sync like Dropbox; Easy as QQ; Installs and Checks, Provisions )
 - PPURL replica ( Ebookoid, Library.nu clones.
 Use Free Cloud storage services.
 Legal issues. )